jbruce12000/kiln-controller/README.md

 ### Scheduling a Kiln run

 You can schedule a firing to start at a specific date and time from the **Profiles** tab or the **Schedule** button next to Start on the Overview tab.
-Scheduled runs are saved to disk so they survive a reboot, and are fired by the running kiln-controller process.
-See the [api docs](docs/api.md) for the api commands that power scheduling.
+Scheduled runs are saved to disk so they survive a reboot, and are managed by the running kiln-controller process.

 ### Watcher